Lithuania in the Eurovision Song Contest 2006: Format

 The Lithuanian broadcaster overhauled the format of the national final from that of previous years.
-For the 2006 competition, entries initially competed in two different subgroups: newcomers and established artists with more than one year of active stage experience or that had participated in the Lithuanian national final for at least two years.
-Entries from newcomers were higher in number (28) and therefore three heats consisting of eight or 10 entries each were held during the programme Lietuvos dainų dešimtukas resulting in the top four that advanced in the competition from each show.
-The remaining 12 entries participated in the fourth show on 4 February where half of the entries were eliminated, leaving six entries remaining in the group.
-The fifth to seventh shows were the competition's semi-finals where the established artists and the remaining six newcomers participated together for the first time.
+For the 2006 competition, entries initially competed in two different subgroups: newcomers, and established artists with more than one year of active stage experience or that had participated in the Lithuanian national final for at least two years.
+Entries from newcomers were higher in number (28) and therefore three heats consisting of eight or 10 entries each were held during the programme Lietuvos dainų dešimtukas, resulting in the top four from each show advancing in the competition.
+The remaining 12 entries participated in the fourth show on 4 February, where half of the entries were eliminated, leaving six entries remaining in the group.
+The fifth to seventh shows were the competition's semi-finals, where the established artists and the remaining six newcomers participated together for the first time.
 Nine entries participated in each of the first two semi-finals and the top five proceeded to the final, while seven entries participated in the third semi-final and the top four proceeded to the final.
 LRT also selected two wildcard acts for the final out of the remaining non-qualifying acts from the semi-finals.
 In the final, the winner was selected from the remaining 16 entries.

 The results of the newcomers selection were determined by the 50/50 combination of votes from a jury panel consisting of three to five members and public televoting.
 The ranking developed by both streams of voting was converted to points from 1-8, 10 and 12 and assigned based on the number of competing songs in the respective show.
 In the semi-finals and the final, the results were determined solely by public televoting.
 The public could vote through telephone and SMS voting.